 It’s funny how he can get people to do the most immoral acts at work, but he wields none of that influence at home.

-Another fruitless domestic argument occurs at the Draper residence when Megan tells Don that she’s gotten a call back for Little Murders, the play she needed the confidence for.
+Another fruitless domestic argument occurs at the Draper residence when Megan tells Don that she’s gotten a call back for Little Murders, the play for which she needed confidence.
 At first, Don is happy, but when he learns that Megan will be traveling to Boston for out-of-town tryouts for a few months, he tells her to forget it.
 This lights the fuse to a big fight that ends with her telling Don that she’s doing it anyway and storming off.

 The next morning, Joan meets with Pete to discuss the arrangement.
 She wears a stunning brown dress with a collar done in print – tiger…or Jaguar – that provides a call-back to Megan’s friend Julia.